 At one time it was impossible for people to assume that there was a world beyond what they knew.
 But for more than a century now, the world is a global village.

 Even then, many Christians have the Us vs. Them mentality when it comes to dealing with non-believers (though we are not the only ones who have this problem).
 There are certain areas in Pakistan where virtually all Christians in the city live in close proximity to each other, and this reinforces this mentality.

 What should be our relation to people outside the Church, and even with those Christians who belong to different denominations?

 I recently came across a text in the New Testament that speaks directly to this situation:

 38 “Teacher,” said John, “we saw someone driving out demons in your name and we told him to stop, because he was not one of us.”39 “Do not stop him,” Jesus said.
 “For no one who does a miracle in my name can in the next moment say anything bad about me, 40 for whoever is not against us is for us.
 41 Truly I tell you, anyone who gives you a cup of water in my name because you belong to the Messiah will certainly not lose their reward.
 (Mark 9)

 Here we have the disciples coming to Jesus complaining about a certain man that was reported to be driving out demons in His name.
 If we go back to chapter 6, we find out that Jesus gave this power only to His disciples.

-Now try to walk in their shoes and ask yourself, would we not have responded in the same way?
+So naturally, this group thought that how can someone who is not one of us do what only we are supposed to do?
+Let's try to walk in their shoes.
+Would we not have responded in the same way?
 How many times someone from outside our congregation or prayer group has a fulfilling ministry, yet we dismiss them by the very same words that the disciples used for this unnamed exorcist?

 As the tension builds up, Jesus shocks everyone by saying, “Do not stop him, for no one who does a miracle in my name can in the next moment say anything bad about me”